MicrosoftDocs/Advertising-docs/BingAds/bingads-12/ad-insight-service/adgroupestimate.md

 description: Contains a list of suggested keywords for the ad group with minimum and maximum traffic estimates.
 ---
 > [!IMPORTANT]
 > This Bing Ads API Version 12 preview documentation is subject to change.
+To return to version 11 content, use the version selector near the table of contents at the top and left side of the page.

 # AdGroupEstimate Data Object - Ad Insight
 Contains a list of suggested keywords for the ad group with minimum and maximum traffic estimates.
 Traffic estimates include average CPC, average position, clicks, CTR, impressions, and total cost.